- When does the regular legislative session begin and end?

 - To search amendment text, go to the Bill List page and enter a word or phrase that would be contained in the amendment.
 After selecting the Current Bill Version or All Bill Versions, be sure to select “Include Amendments”.

-- To search the current site and the archive site to find the amendment you seek, simply type your query in the search box at the top of your screen.
+- To search the current site to find the amendment you seek, simply type your query in the search box at the top of your screen.
 For information on refining your search, go to Search Tips.

 18. What does the underlining and overstriking in bill and amendment text mean?